 TGax editor: Modify the paragraph on page 40 line 51 as the following marked in red:

-The transmitter of MU-RTS An MU-RTS frame shall not request a STA to send CTS responses in any 20 MHz channel that is not occupied by the immediately preceding DL PPDU that contains an MU-RTS frame.
+The transmitter of an MU-RTS frame An MU-RTS frame shall not request a STA to send CTS responses in any 20 MHz channel that is not occupied by the immediately preceding DL PPDU that contains the MU-RTS frame.

-In each 20 MHz channel occupied by the immediately preceding DL PPDU that contains an MU-RTS frame, the transmitter of MU-RTS shall request there is at least one STAthat is requested to send CTS responses on the 20 MHz channel.
+In each 20 MHz channel occupied by the immediately preceding DL PPDU that contains the MU-RTS frame, the transmitter of the MU-RTS frame shall request there is at least one STAthat is requested to send a CTS responses on the 20 MHz channel.

 Propose: